0% booking fees. Browse venues →

 Attrition vs. Turnover

-Employee attrition rate and turnover rate often get mistaken for interchangeable terms, but it's important to understand the differences between them.
+Employee attrition rate and turnover rate often get mistaken for interchangeable terms, but there are key differences between the two.

 Primarily, attrition looks into cases where employees voluntarily resign or retire and their role isn't immediately filled.